 So if a business bills £10,000 plus VAT in a quarter and pays suppliers £5,000 plus VAT, it will make a net payment to HMRC of £1,000.

-VAT is a charge on consumers not businesses.
-Business are just responsible for collecting VAT on behalf of HMRC.
+VAT is a charge on consumers, not businesses.
+Businesses are just responsible for collecting VAT on behalf of HMRC.

 How the VAT Flat Rate Scheme Works